basin-dev/continue/docs/docs/concepts/observations.md

 1. a resource identifier,
 2. a set of actions that can be taken on the resource,
 3. a set of permissions that the AI must follow.

-## Validators

-What is a validator?
-- See 1, 2, and 3 above
-- it runs code, runs typechecker, linter, it will return an artifact
-- better name, triggers, hooks, might be better, maybe separate concepts?